Andy Grahame: Career

 Grahame began his British leagues career when he joined his older brother Alan Grahame at Birmingham Brummies for the 1976 British League season.
 Over the next three seasons he would only make a handful of appearances for the Midlands club so doubled up with Milton Keynes Knights in 1978, where he managed a 6.17 average.
 In 1979, he significantly improved his average for Birmingham and was the top rider at Milton Keynes.
 He also won the 1979 National League Pairs, partnering Bob Humphreys, during the 1979 National League season.

-From 1980 to 1983 he only rode for Birmingham and finished second in the team averages three seasons running behind Danish superstar Hans Nielsen.
+From 1980 to 1983, Grahame only rode for Birmingham and finished second in the team averages three seasons running behind Danish superstar Hans Nielsen.
 Grahame won the British Speedway Championship in 1982 and made it to the World Final in 1982 in Los Angeles as reserve but did not ride.

-In 1984, he rode for Wolverhampton before being signed by Oxford Cheetahs for the 1985 British League season.
+In 1984, Grahame rode for Wolverhampton before being signed by Oxford Cheetahs for the 1985 British League season.
 At Oxford he teamed up again with Hans Nielsen and the pair formed a formidable partnership at positions 1 and 2 in the team.
 He was part of the league and cup double winning team in both 1985 and 1986.

-In 1987, he teamed up with Nielsen to win the British League Pairs Championship, held at Smallmead Stadium.
+In 1987, Grahame teamed up with Nielsen to win the British League Pairs Championship, held at Smallmead Stadium.
 He spent a year at Wolverhampton in 1988 after signing fo £12,000 before returning to Oxford again for the 1989 British League season, where he won another league title.

-In 1990, he left Oxford to drop down a division and joined Wimbledon Dons.
+In 1990, Grahame left Oxford to drop down a division and joined Wimbledon Dons.
 He won the National League Riders' Championship, held on 15 September 1990 at Brandon Stadium and also topped Wimbledon's averages.

-He would reach his seventh British final in 1993 and continued to ride until the end of 1994.
+Grahame would reach his seventh British final in 1993 and continued to ride until the end of 1994.